 - Medical Insurance, typically $580 per person or $1,520 per family.

-These additional costs are not administered by Carey therefore the above amounts are subject to change.
+These additional costs are not administered by Carey, so the above amounts are subject to change.

 2023 Fees Schedule